JeeWeetje/iot-workshop/IoTPatformMonitoring.md

     ![alt tag](img/Monitoring/azure-resource-groups.png)

-2. Select the ResourceGroup `IoTWorkshoprg`.
+2. Select the ResourceGroup `IoTWorkshop-rg`.
 It will open a new blade with all resources in this group
-3. Select the IoT Hub `IoTWorkshopih`.
+3. Select the IoT Hub `IoTWorkshop-ih`.
 The IoT Hub is shown

     ![alt tag](img/Monitoring/mon01.png)